What to know about Alex Murdaugh’s murder trial

 The bodies of Paul and Maggie Murdaugh were covered with a sheet, which can absorb fluid, instead of a tarp.
 Then the sheet wasn’t saved, meaning possible hair or DNA from a killer could have been lost.
 Intermittent rain fell and the runoff from the kennel roof fell on Paul Murdaugh’s covered body.

 When state agents arrived, they sent Murdaugh and his entourage to the home.
-Witnesses testified it hadn’t been searched for weapons, bloody clothes and other evidence or even checked to see if a suspect was hiding inside.
+Witnesses testified that it hadn’t been searched for weapons, bloody clothes and other evidence, or even checked to see if a suspect was hiding inside.

-The defense also called an expert who testified the killings likely required two shooters because both Paul and Maggie Murdaugh appeared to be taken by surprise.
-Their hands were not raised in defense and the shockwave, blood and gore after Paul Murdaugh was shot in the head at close range with a shotgun likely would have stunned the shooter for at least several seconds and Maggie Murdaugh would have responded by running to check or running away.
+The defense also called an expert who testified that the killings likely required two shooters because both Paul and Maggie Murdaugh appeared to have been taken by surprise.
+Their hands were not raised in defense and the shockwave, blood and gore after Paul Murdaugh was shot in the head at close range with a shotgun likely would have stunned the shooter for at least several seconds and Maggie Murdaugh would have responded.

-Alex Murdaugh is charged with both killings, which binds prosecutors to him being the only shooter.
+Alex Murdaugh was charged with both killings, which bound prosecutors to him being the only shooter.

+Defense attorney Jim Griffin said Thursday that state agents put Murdaugh in the center of a circle of suspicion and did nothing to get him out.

+“We believe we have shown conclusively that SLED failed miserably in investigating this case and, had they done a competent job, Alex would have been excluded from the circle a year ago,” Griffin said.